Digital humanities, new media studies, twentieth- and twenty-first-century American literature, network analysis, readership and reception studies.

-Ph.D. candidate, American Literature, Washington University in St. Louis, 2013 - Present
+Ph.D. candidate in English, Washington University in St. Louis, MO, 2013 – Present

-“Tweets of a Native Son: The Quotation and Recirculation of James Baldwin from Black Power to #BlackLivesMatter,” forthcoming in American Quarterly, 70, no. 3 (September 2018)
+“Tweets of a Native Son: The Quotation and Recirculation of James Baldwin from Black Power to #BlackLivesMatter,” American Quarterly, 70, no. 3 (2018).

 Conferences, Presentations, & Workshops